TarsCloud/TarsDocs_en/installation/expand.md

 **Note: do not set REBUILD to true, the database will be reset!!!**

+It is recommended to use docker deployment mode in the formal environment.
+The future version upgrade of the framework is more simple and convenient!

 ## 3 Tarsnode update and update

 After the successful installation of core infrastructure services, if you need to be able to deploy services based on the tars framework on other machines, you need to install tarsnode on other node machines and connect to the framework before expanding and deploying services through the management platform.